tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/shiny-data-storrytelling.md

 <img src = "../images/zoom-2.png" width="600">
 </p>

 ### Dynamic Animation in Visualizations
 Dynamic animation is the feature that integrates `Plotly`'s animation capabilities into `ggplot2` visualizations.
 It enables the creation of moving graphs that can effectively demonstrate changes and trends over time.

 Key Impacts of Dynamic Animation:
 - **Temporal Clarity:** Animations offer a depiction of data evolution, making it easier for users to grasp changes, trends, and developments over time.
 This is particularly beneficial for datasets that span across different periods, as it provides a clear visual narrative of how the data has progressed.
-- **Increased Engagement: **Animated visualizations capture the user's attention with their motion and transitions.
+- **Increased Engagement**: Animated visualizations capture the user's attention with their motion and transitions.
 This not only makes the viewing experience more enjoyable but also aids in better retention and understanding of the data being presented.

 {{% example %}}
 In this example, we utilize `Plotly`'s animation features with a year slider, allowing users to dynamically explore how the plot changes over time.
 The slider facilitates easy filtering of data by year, revealing trends and changes in a visually engaging way.
 This interactive tool transforms the plot into a dynamic narrative, making data analysis both intuitive and captivating.